larapollehn/remy/README.md

 Visualization of algorithms for nucleotide alignment.

-The DNA are the fundamental building blocks of a living cell and are made up of nucleotide chain.
+The DNA is the fundamental building block of a living cell and is made up of a nucleotide chain.

 There are four kinds of nucleotide, each differentiated from each other by its Nucleobase `guanine`, `adenine`, `cytosine` and `thymine`.